Cheap Tube Amp Roundup

 The Bugera range has recently been expanded with the new Bugera T5 Infinium - it's only an amp head so although it's just under $200 you'll need a cabinet to go with it.
 You can get the T5 Infinium now at Sweetwater.com.

-Although not exactly super cheap, an honorable mention goes to the Bugera 6260 - it's what we might call 'reminiscent' of the well regarded Peavey 6505, however it sells for less than half the Peavey's price - usually under $500 - here's the price and latest reviews at Sweetwater.com.
+Although not exactly super cheap, an honorable mention goes to the Bugera V22 - it's what we might call 'reminiscent' of old British tube amps, however it sells for far less than actual vintage amps - usually under $400 - here's the price and latest reviews at Sweetwater.com.

 Peavey ValveKing Royal 8